- Feeling the pinch at the gas pump? We’ve got 12 strategies that can help you save money on fuel this summer.

 Properly Maintain Your Car

 Properly inflated tires can also help, as there is more rolling resistance when tires are flat.
-Don’t neglect getting your wheels alignment done as well.
-The last thing you want is for the wheels to keep pulling to one side slightly while you are trying to go straight ahead.
+Don’t put off getting your wheel alignment done as well.
+The last thing you want is for the wheels to keep pulling to one side slightly while you’re trying to go straight ahead.

 Adjust the Way You Drive

 Consider driving defensively.
 This means that you accelerate gradually, rather than stomping on the gas just to slam on the breaks at the next red light.
 Cruise control can also help lower your gas usage when you’re on the highway.
 And don’t speed.
 Your fuel economy typically drops off rather steeply as you go over 50 mph.
 You’re simply wasting more gas the faster you drive.

 If you’re competent at driving a manual transmission, then you can improve your gas mileage by using a higher gear for longer periods of time — especially if you’re going up and down hills.
 So, pay attention to the way that you drive.
 Combined with the way you maintain your car, a gentler driving style can result in gradual gas savings that really add up.